 To minimize the risk of stigmatization for students and their families, it was decided that the meals would be provided to all students in the selected schools, with respect to anonymity, transparency and non-discrimination.
 Furthermore, different ways of implementation such as the direct distribution of meals to the students and the distribution of voucher checks to the parents were explored and evaluated.
 After a statistical assessment of the results, the program took its final form, which it has retained until today.

 After its pilot stage in the April - June 2012 quarter, the program continued the following school year in 163 schools.
-Taking into account the successful execution of the Program, the positive feedback from the participants as well as the increased amount of applications from schools, the Stavros Niarchos Foundation with additional donors, decided to continue funding the project over the coming 2013-2014, 2014-2015 and 2015-2016 school years, aiming to reinforce and enlarge its scope and reach.
+Taking into account the successful execution of the Program, the positive feedback from the participants as well as the increased amount of applications from schools, the Stavros Niarchos Foundation, Founding Donor of the DIATROFI Program, with additional donors, decided to continue funding the project over the coming 2013-2014, 2014-2015, 2015-2016, 2016-2017 and 2017-2018 school years, aiming to reinforce and enlarge its scope and reach.

-For the third consecutive year the Program is being financially supported by the Welfare Foundation for Social and Cultural Affairs (KIKPE).
+For the fifth consecutive year the Program is being financially supported by AB Vasilopoulos, Golden Donor of the DIATROFI Program and the Welfare Foundation for Social and Cultural Affairs (KIKPE).
 The implementation of the DIATROFI Program in remote and rural areas is also financed by Iceland, Norway and Liechtenstein through the We are all Citizens Program, which is part of the EEA Grants mechanism for Greece.
 The financial coordinator for this program is the Bodosakis Foundation.
 The aim of the Program is the bolstering of society and its citizens in our country and the reinforcement of social justice, democracy and that of sustainable development.

 The Program is also funded and supported by the John S. Latsis Public Benefit Foundation as well as the philanthropic Grace Foundation.